beepscore/pi-thing/README.md

     ctrl-c

-Note: when flask debug server is connected to a browser via server sent event, ctrl-c will not completely stop server until browser is closed or process is killed.
+Note: when flask debug server is connected to a browser via server sent events, ctrl-c will not completely stop server until browser is closed or process is killed.

 Can see this in terminal by running process status and filtering for python